Friday, January 20, 2012

 Doing the right thing

 I am still trying to get the nerve to write a post about my failings as a parent.
 Just not there yet.
-But for everything I do wrong and for all the times my kid acts like a teenager, it is nice when Jordan does something that shows me I must be doing some things right.
+But for everything I do wrong and for all the times my kid acts like a teenager, it is nice when J does something that shows me I must be doing some things right.

-As I have blogged about before, some of Jordan's classmates have been mean to her and have excluded her, which, I know, is pretty normal for kids.
+As I have blogged about before, some of J's classmates have been mean to her and have excluded her, which, I know, is pretty normal for kids.
 Fortunately, she is rarely fazed by this, mostly because she is oblivious.
 I, on the other hand, continue to let this get under my skin, mostly because my kid goes to a Catholic school, so one might expect the kids to be kind, Christian-like.
 You know what I am saying?

-One of Jordan's best friends, whom I will call Kelly, happens to be loved by pretty much all the kids.
+One of J's best friends, whom I will call Kelly, happens to be loved by pretty much all the kids.
 Kelly is a pretty nice girl, fairly quiet when I sub, and, even better, has never been disrespectful to me, unlike far too many others.

 Knowing the kids at that school as well as I do, I am not sure too many if any would do what Jordan did.
 But my kid did the right thing.
 I will take that.